DewBwah Marketing

 Should every suburb get its own page?

 Only if the page can be useful.
-If the content would be nearly identical, combine markets into a stronger regional page until you have enough proof and detail.
+If the content would be nearly identical, combine markets into a stronger regional page until you've enough proof and detail.

 Do service-area pages help contractors rank?